 Lower Hutt's walking and cycling network is scheduled to grow over the next few years, with new cycleways and shared paths developed on key routes.

-Our infrastructure investment partners are the NZ Transport Agency, and the Urban Cycleways Fund.
+Our infrastructure investment partners are the New Zealand Transport Agency (NZTA), and the Urban Cycleways Fund.

 The new facilities will make it easier and safer to get around the city on foot and by bike.
 There will also be road safety campaigns, cycle skills training, events and promotions to encourage more people to bike more often.
 We've summarised this programme of activities in the Walk and Cycle the Hutt Plan 2014-2019 (PDF 2.3MB).